jqphu/blog/data/blog/atomic-evm.md

 ---
-title: Uniswap Leveraging EVM Atomicity
+title: How Uniswap Leverages Atomicity in the EVM
 date: 2022-06-21 16:33
 layout: PostLayout
 tags: ['ethereum', 'uniswap', 'evm']